Alpine Tips

 Side note: Check out how the rope is tied to the harness in the diagram above: to the belay loop!
 This is definitely not standard practice in North America, but maybe in Germany?

-Have a look at the diagram below, a screen grab from the Edelrid website.
+Have a look at the screen grab below from the Edelrid website.
 It clearly shows that tying to the belay loop is acceptable.

 This technique can be used here as shown, to bring up your partner(s), and it can also be used to belay the leader directly from the anchor.
 AlpineSavvy has a detailed article on the fixed point belay technique, read it here.